saulm314/TwitchChatOffset/README.md

 Otherwise, you will have to specify the full path of where you extracted the `TwitchChatOffset.exe` file every time you use the software.

 Then, open PowerShell and navigate to the directory with your Twitch chat json file (e.g. `cd D:\TwitchDownloader`).
 Then simply run `TwitchChatOffset`, specifying the input file, the output file, the start offset in seconds, and optionally the ending time in seconds.
-For example, if the input file is `twitchChat.json`, the desired start offset is exactly the 1 hour mark, and the desired end point is exactly the 3 hour mark, then you would run `TwitchChatOffset twitchChat.json twitchChatNew.json 3600 10800`.
-Or, if you didn't add the software to your PATH variable, then you have to specify the exact path of the `TwitchChatOffset.exe` file, e.g. `D:\TwitchChatOffset\TwitchChatOffset.exe twitchChat.json twitchChatNew.json 3600 10800`.
+For example, if the input file is `twitchChat.json`, the desired start offset is exactly the 1 hour mark, and the desired end point is exactly the 3 hour mark, then you would run `TwitchChatOffset twitchChat.json twitchChatNew.json --start 3600 --end 10800 --formatting JsonIndented`.
+(The `--formatting` option is optional but makes it more human-readable.)
+Or, if you didn't add the software to your PATH variable, then you have to specify the exact path of the `TwitchChatOffset.exe` file, e.g. `D:\TwitchChatOffset\TwitchChatOffset.exe twitchChat.json twitchChatNew.json --start 3600 --end 10800 --formatting JsonIndented`.

+To convert the Twitch chat file to human-readable plain-text form, simply run `TwitchChatOffset twitchChat.json twitchChatNew.txt --formatting Plaintext`, again optionally specifying `--start` and `--end` options.

 # YouTube Captions